Mattheus van Beveren

-Mattheus van Beveren (1635 or 1636, Antwerp – after 21 January 1696, Brussels) was a Flemish sculptor and medalist who is mainly known for his monumental Baroque church sculptures and small wood and ivory sculptures.
+Mattheus van Beveren or Matthias van Beveren (1635 or 1636, Antwerp – 25 September 1691, Brussels) was a Flemish sculptor and medalist who is mainly known for his monumental Baroque church sculptures and small wood and ivory sculptures.
 He also made medals and die designs for the Antwerp Mint.

 Life

 Details about his life are scarce.
 It is believed that he was born in 1635 or 1636 as on 27 March 1686, he testified and declared to be 50 years old.
-He likely trained with the Antwerp sculptor Pieter Verbrugghen I. He joined the Antwerp Guild of St. Luke in the guild year 1649/50.
+The former assumption that he trained with the Antwerp sculptor Pieter Verbrugghen I was due to a confusion with his son Matthias van Beveren the Younger.
+He joined the Antwerp Guild of St. Luke as a master sculptor in the guild year 1649/50.
 He was treasurer of the Guild in the 1660s and 1670s.
 He was the mint superintendent of Antwerp in the 1670s and 80s.